 In 1999, Ms. Dobbins sold the business to David & Beverly who opened as Backyard Feed and Seed.
 As the horse population dwindled in Smyrna, Beverly's love for wild birds began to fill the shelves.
 The Atlanta Audobon Society named the property a Wildlife Sanctuary due to the number of rare birds stopping by for a meal from the feeders.
 David and Beverly decided in 2015 it was time to retire and the current chapter began for Smyrna's feed and seed.

-Neighbors Feed and Seed Supply Co opened its doors on March 31, 2015.
-Led by owner James Smith, his wife Megan, their family and widespread community support.
+Neighbors Feed and Seed Supply Co opened its doors on March 31, 2015, led by owner James Smith and widespread community support.

 MEET JAMES SMITH OF NEIGHBORS FEED & SEED SUPPLY IN SMYRNA

 Today we’d like to introduce you to James Smith.

 So, before we jump into specific questions about the business, why don’t you give us some details about you and